EngineersNeedArt/Anna-Analog-Computer/README.md

 Instead, this condition is considered an error, called **overload**.
 The "programmer" must re-evaluate the program they have patched together—re-implement it to avoid overload.
 This might involve artificially scaling down part of an equation and then later "de-scaling" to counter.

 There is no on-board overload warning on the **ADD** module.
-Wiring the ouput of any add operator to one of the voltage source inputs of **MAIN** though will catch any overloads (**MAIN** detects over/undervolts at all its inputs).
+Wiring the output of any add operator to one of the voltage source inputs of **MAIN** though will catch any overloads (**MAIN** detects over/undervolts at all its inputs).

 Also, going too negative (below 1V in the case of ***Anna***) is oddly also called an *overload*.

 #### Inversion

 You may notice that the add operators return the *inverted* sum of the inputs.
 That is, if you input the values for 0.2 and 0.4, the sum operator will return not 0.6 but -0.6.
 There is an underlying (op-amp related) reason for this.
-When the result of adding is needed to act as negative feedback in an equation you are modelling, this inversion is a happy accident.
+When the result of adding is needed to act as negative feedback in an equation you are modeling, this inversion is a happy accident.
 At times though when you need the non-inverted sum, you will have to wire the output of a summer to an inverter operator.

 Any add operator with a single input will return that input value inverted as output.
 But since inverting is a common operation, the **ADD** module contains a pair of dedicated inverter operators.
 (A dedicated inverter of course needs less pins and so conserves breadboard real-estate).